Bigg Boss 11: REVENGE TIME! Puneesh & Shilpa Torture Luv & Akash; Here’s Who Will Win The Task!

 Revenge Time For Shilpa’s Team!

-Today's episode will be interesting as Shilpa, Puneesh, Bandgi and Hiten will be in revenge mode!
+Today's episode will be interesting as Shilpa, Puneesh, Bandgi and Hiten will be in the revenge mode!
 Shilpa cuts Hina's hair and applies chilli powder on Akash's face.

 Puneesh & Luv Fight!